JaimeToca/AndroidMVP/README.md

 Sample project using MVP Clean architecture.
 The purpose of this first version was not to show beautiful animations/interfaces but to implement Model-View-Presenter architecture and use some interesting libraries and technologies.
 In this project you will learn :

+ - How to work with a model-view-presenter architecture on android
  - How to work with RecyclerView and the new Toolbar hiding and showing it when the user scrolls down/up
  - How to use dagger 2.0 framework and work with dependency injection
  - How to work with REST Json using Retrofit library